matt4biz/oak/README.md

 A number is always pushed onto the top of the stack.

+### Display

+There are three explicit display modes:

+- fixed point
+- scientific notation
+- engineering notation (scientific, but exponents are always multple of 3)

+These can be set from the command line of by commands (see below). oak uses Go's default floating point representation if no display mode is set.

+For example:

+	> 3 recp
+	1: 0.3333333333333333
+	> 3 fix
+	2: 0.333
+	> 3 sci
+	3: 3.333e-01
+	> 3 eng
+	4: 0.333e+00
+	> 10 *
+	5: 3.333e+00
+	> 100 *
+	6: 0.333e+03

 ### Modes
 By default, trigonometry functions evaluate their arguments in degrees; the mode may be changed to radians (see "mode" below).